DarwinSenior/aurelius/README.md

 for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+The favcon is created by Dalpat Prajapati from noun-project

 [vim-markdown-composer]: https://github.com/euclio/vim-markdown-composer